oroinc/documentation/cloud/maintenance/advanced-use.rst

         maintenance_page: 'public/maintenance.html'
         error_pages:
           403: 'public/403.html'
-          451: 'public/403.html'
+          451: 'public/451.html'
-          501: 'public/403.html'
+          501: 'public/501.html'
-          502: 'public/403.html'
+          502: 'public/502.html'
         web_backend_prefix: '/my_admin_console_prefix'
         consumers_debug_mode: true

-.. note:: ``maintenance_page`` and ``error_pages`` are relative paths to files in application repository.
+The ``maintenance_page`` and ``error_pages`` are relative paths to files in the application repository.
 When modified, changes are applied after the `deploy` | `upgrade` operation in approximately 30 minutes.

 .. note:: Changing the ``web_backend_prefix`` value without notifying the Cloud team can break the back-office of the application.
-Make sure you create a request to Service Desk before making any change.
+Make sure you create a request to the Service Desk before making any changes.
 You can also change the value without creating a request.
 In this case, you should wait for approximately 30 min and then, run ``upgrade:source`` to apply changes.

 Webserver Configuration
 -----------------------